 Any student with a documented disability needing academic accommodations is requested to contact Holly Bankston at 409-933-8520 or hbankston@com.edu.
-The office of Services for Students with Disabilities is located in the student center.
+The Office of Services for Students with Disabilities is in the Student Success Center in the student center.